 The gray fox is indigenous to Delaware and is one of the more primitive North American species, believed to be at least seven to ten million years old.

 Delaware’s protection and preservation of indigenous species led to the consideration of the gray fox as the state’s official wildlife animal.
 The gray fox was chosen as the animal representing the history and heritage of the state.

 The state mammal of Florida is the Florida panther.

 A species native to the state helped lead it to be the choice as the official state mammal.
-The Florida panther was almost hunted to extinction and is currently listed as endangered.
-It has been listed in Florida’s endangered species since 1973.
+The Florida panther was almost hunted to extinction and is currently endangered.
+It has been listed as Florida’s endangered species since 1973.

 There are only thought to be 120 – 130 Florida panthers left in the wild.
 The best place to spot these would be in the Everglades National Park swamplands and Big Cypress National Preserve.
 In 1982 the students of Florida elected the Florida panther as their official state animal.

 The state mammal of Georgia is the white-tailed deer (Odocoileus virginianus), chosen in 2015.

 The Department of Natural Resources believes that over 1.2 million white-tailed deer in Georgia.
 Due to the prevalence of white-tailed deer, they can be seen in every county of Georgia.